BurmeseNoob/Project_Team2/UseCase/UseCase17.md

 User-goal level for global strategy and planning.

 #### **Preconditions**:
-- Access to global population data.
-- Tools for data analysis.
-- Clarification of additional data requirements (if any).
+- Clarification of additional data requirement.

 #### **Success End Condition**:
 A ranked report of all capital cities by population is generated and accepted.